WyattBram/SeniorProjTesting/README.md

 ```

 This will:
-- Build and run the API server on port 8000
+- Build and run the API server on port 8000 with Firebase integration
 - Build and run the model server on port 8001
 - Create a Docker network for inter-container communication
 - Set up health checks and auto-restart
+- Initialize Firebase Admin SDK for database operations

 ### 2. Test the API